-Daniel 11 is the Great Prophecy.
-It contains both many prophecies already fulfilled, but also many yet to be fulfilled.
+Daniel 11 is the Great Prophecy chapter.
+It contains many prophecies already fulfilled but also many yet to be fulfilled.
 Read it all, including the comments, carefully!

 Daniel 9 is all about Daniel’s prayer and the “seventy sevens”.
 Many have tried to predict the return of Jesus Christ based on this prophesy.
 So far, all have failed.
 Even Jesus said he could not predict the day of his return, only that it is imminent.
 God only knows, and He ain’t telling.
 We live in “today” and “today” is the day of salvation.

 Daniel 10.
-Daniel sees a vision of a man.
-It is described in colorful images, much like Jesus Christ is pictured in the book of Revelation.
-He becomes completely exhausted, falling asleep and has a dream.
-In this dream the angel Michael speaks to him and tells about his own struggle and about future events.
+Daniel saw a vision of a man.
+It is described in colorful images, much like the way Jesus Christ is pictured in the book of Revelation.
+He became completely exhausted, fell asleep and was having a dream.
+In this dream the angel Michael spoke to him and told Daniel about his own struggle and about future events.

-Daniel 8 tells of Daniel’s vision of a ram and a goat, with the two-horned ram representing Media and Persia, and the goat representing Greece.
+Daniel 8 tells of the prophet Daniel’s vision of a ram and a goat, with the two-horned ram representing Media and Persia, and the goat representing Greece.

 Daniel 5.
 This is the famous chapter with the handwriting on the wall: “Mene, Mene, Tekel, Upharsin“

-Daniel 4 contains Nebuchadnezzar’s dream of a tree, his fall and restoration.
+Daniel 4 tells in vivid detail Nebuchadnezzar’s dream of a tree, his fall and restoration.

 Daniel 3 tells about the image of gold that all had to worship, and the fiery furnace prepared for the three Hebrews that refused.
 From Sunday School we all know how that went.